gauntface/gauntface.com/content/_index.md

 ### Web Push Book

-Having spent a large amount of time playing with web push I put together a collection of information into "a kind of book" that you can grab [from the web-push-book](https://web-push-book.gauntface.com/).
+Having spent a large amount of time playing with web push I put together a collection of information into a kind of book that you can grab [from the web-push-book](https://web-push-book.gauntface.com/).

 ### Smashing Book 5